Most of what you hear about copywriting is a lie.

 5. Build your reputation to generate referrals

-If you make it to this step, you’re already well on your way to becoming a six-figure copywriter.
+If you make it to this step, you’re already well on your way to becoming a successful copywriter.
 Congratulations!

 In general, this step is also a lot of fun.
 You’ve gotten to the point where you know what you are doing, and you’re ready to start making a name for yourself.